Why Your Service Pages Aren't Converting: 5 SEO Fixes for Higher Inquiry Rates

 Common examples:

-• the page never explains what happens after submission
+• the page does not explain what happens after submission.

-This is not separate from SEO.
-If the page is meant to capture commercial search, the conversion path is part of the page doing its job properly.
+This is part of SEO.
+If the page is meant to capture commercial search, the conversion path has to support that job.

 1. what the service is